Capri Theatre: Features, operation and programming

 The cinema is a single-screen cinema, with 750 seats on two levels.
 It is available for hire, specialising in fund-raising events, and is used as a venue for Adelaide Fringe events.

 The cinema had a new digital projection system installed in 2012, with the assistance of the South Australian Government and Unley Council.
 Upstairs, it features lounge seats, including double "love seats".

 The cinema is run as a not-for-profit organisation, run mostly by volunteers and with all profits spent on the upkeep of the building and its famous organ.

 The cinema operates mainstream cinema programming.
 Several times a year, it presents "Nostalgia Movie Nights", when popular classic films are shown, in a programme with supporting short films, a newsreel and nostalgic advertising.
 Another regular event is the "Cult at the Capri", when two films are shown.

 The Wurlitzer is played before sessions on Tuesday, Friday and Saturday evenings, and is also used for regular organ concerts featuring local and international organists.

+Exhibition

+The cinema was featured in a photographic exhibition called Now Showing...
+Cinema Architecture in South Australia, held at the Hawke Centre's Kerry Packer Civic Gallery in April/May 2024.